rgilkey/shell-completions/aws/ssm/README.md

 $ start_session log**<tab>
 ```

-More informaion on search patterns can be found in the
+More information on search patterns can be found in the
 [`fzf` documentation](https://github.com/junegunn/fzf#fuzzy-completion-for-bash-and-zsh).

 # ZSH